 The Yankton Opera House opened in 1902.
 In 1921, it was remodeled for use as a movie house, complete with a $10,000 pipe organ, chandeliers and new seats.
 It was named the Hess Theatre after it new owners.

-In 1929, the Hess showed its first sound motion picture, the same year the theater received another name change, as the Dakota Theatre.
+In 1929, the Hess Theatre showed its first sound motion picture, the same year the theatre received another name change, as the Dakota Theatre.
 It was also around this time that D.W.
-Rogers remodeled the theater in spectacular Art Deco style, its facade covered in cream and brown-colored tiles, with chrome highlights.
+Rogers remodeled the theatre in spectacular Art Deco style, its facade covered in cream and brown-colored tiles, with chrome highlights.
 The auditorium received modernistic designs on its side walls and over the proscenium arch.

-Later, a new triangular marquee was added, with the theater’s name in large red letters.
-In the mid-60s, the theater’s new owners again remodeled the Dakota, including a new concession
+Architect Henry A. Raapke remodeled the theatre in 1946.
+Later, a new triangular marquee was added, with the theatre’s name in large red letters.
+In the mid-1960’s, the theatre’s new owners again remodeled the Dakota Theatre, including a new concession stand and updated lobby.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.